docpile/borg.backup/README.md

 1. Run "borg.backup backup"

 ## **Restore:**
-1. First, install the same minimal OS version using the same boot type (BIOS/UEFI) on the server as the backed up one was, and
+1. First, install the **same minimal OS version** using the **same boot type (BIOS/UEFI)** using **the same partitioning scheme** on the server as the backed up one had, and
 2. then install the script as mentioned above.
 3. Next, execute "borg.backup restore-live".

 ## **Constraints:**

 On restore, when the backed up image has been BIOS based, the new minmal install must also be a BIOS based one.
 When the backed up image was Ubuntu 24.04, the minimal OS must also be of the same OS version.
+Also, they should follow the same partition layout as this script does **not** alter the partition tables.

 These constraints have to do with the "kamikaze-style" restore.
 This type of restore was chosen because it's way more provider agnostic (every server provider [Hetzner/OVH...] has different recovery console mechanisms, so you would have to adapt it for each single provider) and often also simpler and faster.
 Also, this way you always start with a fresh OS instead of first having to deal with a broken or even compromised one.